joshuagenders/Runic/README.md

 ## The framework
 The Runic framework is designed around user interactions.
 It supports a data-driven model of testing.
 Performing functions in the system produces data, and potentially back-end state, which can be surfaced and used in subsequent functions.

 The framework designs tests that execute series of functions, and produce and store information as "runes".
 Some functions will require runes from other functions, and can retrieve them from the rune database.
 This way tests can be constructed to re-use data.
 Each time a runic function finds information that might be useful to another function, or to analyse for functional acceptance, it stores it as a rune.

 Functions can span across multiple pages, or APIs etc. to achieve its purpose.
 Some functions may also incorporate sub-functions, such as constructing a cart for an order function.
 The idea is to create re-usable functions that can be stringed together dynamically.

 When constructing a framework, careful thought should be given to how to break up functions and how to standardise runes.
 Functions should be constructed to enable the most control over their actions, but also ease of integration by well-designed dependencies.
 Data that cannot be sourced from runes can be passed into the tests from the test data store.
 The test should be able to function without this input wherever possible.

+Standard logic of a function:

+ * Have I been passed overrides?
+   * Yes
+     * Retrieve runes if only required
+   * No
+     * Retrieve runes
+ * Any remaining test inputs missing?
+    * Yes
+      * Generate them
+ * Execute action
+ * Store located runes

 ## Runic UI
 Runic UI provides user access to the test lab and oracle functionality.
 The UI can be used to design and construct workflows, create and execute test plans and manage test data.
 The oracle is used to analyse the test results in depth and perform functional checks.
 React will be used for the UI framework.

 As a later feature, I may also add the ability create scheduled test plans.

 ## The Oracle
 The oracle is (most likely a group of services) responsible for analysing the results from tests executed in a Runic test lab.
 The oracle should be designed so that the user can express the pre-conditions and expected outcomes for a test.
 The test can then be executed against any runes which match the pre-conditions.
 There may be a need to support several methods of expression, including external script execution.
 Possibly the use of hamstring matchers.
 I will introduce more templated analytics at a later stage, that can also utilise the performance outputs from the framework.

 ## The Agent
 The Agent is responsible for executing the functions or tests.
 The agent loads the required executables dynamically.
 The agent also reports all timing related statistics to graphite.
 The agent executes functions or tests based on messages received from a controller, and works on a pull mechanism.
 Agents support multiple threads, however a test dll will only be loaded once.
 When retrieving runes, a local cache of runes will be checked first to improve performance.
 The agent is also responsible for querying and sourcing the test data required to execute the test.
 The order of preference of inputs to function is: